The image above exemplifies why you need to debounce your pushbuttons.

 What if we instead wanted every button press to increment a variable, much like the example where our hypothetical remote’s button advances to the next channel with every press?

-Next we will implement a hexadecimal pushbutton counter with the same circuit, that will count from 0 to 15, incrementing with each button press, and displaying the binary representation of i on the LEDs.
+Next we will implement a hexadecimal pushbutton counter with the same circuit, that will count from 0 to 15, incrementing with each button press, and displaying the binary representation of variable i on the LEDs.

 Here is the undebounced implementation: